Tutorial: Configure Workday for automatic user provisioning

 - Does Microsoft automatically push Provisioning Agent updates?

-- Can I install the Provisioning Agent on the same server running Azure AD Connect?
+- Can I install the Provisioning Agent on the same server running Microsoft Entra Connect?

 - How do I configure the Provisioning Agent to use a proxy server for outbound HTTP communication?

-- How do I ensure that the Provisioning Agent is able to communicate with the Azure AD tenant and no firewalls are blocking ports required by the agent?
+- How do I ensure that the Provisioning Agent is able to communicate with the Microsoft Entra tenant and no firewalls are blocking ports required by the agent?

 - How do I de-register the domain associated with my Provisioning Agent?